Skip to main content

 Drug monitoring includes monitoring the achievement of the goals of therapy (controlled blood pressure, controlled blood sugar), checking for adverse effects of the therapy, performing necessary lab tests to check the efficacy of the therapy (lipid tests, metabolic panels, drug levels), and regularly re-assessing the need for medication.

-When patients receive inadequate monitoring, they could experience therapeutic inertia and MRPs like adverse drug reactions, drug-drug interaction, and therapy failure.
+When patients receive inadequate monitoring, they could experience therapeutic inertia and MRPs like adverse drug events, drug-drug interaction, and therapy failure.

 6. Lack of patient adherence